Flores120/githubSearch/README.md

 ## Description

-_{This site lets search for people's usersnames and names and it outputs a list of usernames and a small description as well as their repositories}_
+This site lets search for people's usersnames and names and it outputs a list of usernames and a small description as well as their repositories_

 ## Setup/Installation Requirements